Tubeless is the fastest choice, yet its alternatives have their use cases

 When should I not use tubeless?

-There are a couple scenarios where tubeless may not be the best choice:
+There are a couple of scenarios where tubeless may not be the best choice.
+Obviously, when speed is not a major concern, you find working with sealant and pumps too much of a hassle.

 Latex is the fastest option for Track Cycling

-In track cycling.
-Just imagine having a puncture and spaying sealant all over the track!
-You may never show up in that velodrome ever again.
-It’s probably also forbidden.
-That is the ideal case for a latex tube, as sessions are short and you can easily repump the tires.
-Tubulars are still prevalent in this discipline, as they can resist the high pressures and do not come off the rim easily.
-Still, nowadays, more and more people are switching to latex.
+In track cycling, imagine getting a flat tire and spraying sealant all over the track!
+You might never want to show your face at that velodrome again.
+It’s likely also prohibited.
+In this scenario, using a latex tube is ideal, as the sessions are short and you can easily re-inflate the tires.
+While tubular tires remain popular in this discipline due to their ability to withstand high pressures and stay securely on the rim, more and more cyclists are now switching to latex tubes.

 How did this article change your ride?